Quick Links

 Staff development and C.P.D.

 Class teachers are responsible for every day music teaching.
-In EYP, KS1, Y3 and Y6 teachers and key workers deliver their own music lessons, while Y4 and Y5 are split into two groups, so that one group receive a Voices Foundation lesson while the other participates in their steel pan lesson.
+In EYP, KS1, Y3 and Y6 teachers and key workers deliver their own music lessons, while Y4 and Y5 are split into two groups, so that one group receive a Voices Associated Board For The Royal School Of Music (ABRSM) lesson while the other participates in their steel pan lesson.
 The music subject leader supports all staff in their delivery of music.

 Priorities for staff development will be identified by the music subject leader from observations and staff discussions.
-The school expects to develop its music education provision, by continuing to work on the principles of the Voices Foundation and further develop the musical skills of the staff through a termly staff meeting, plus continuing its links with the Voices Foundation Organisation.
+The school expects to develop its music education provision, by continuing to work on the principles of Voices ABRSM and further develop the musical skills of the staff through a termly staff meeting, plus continuing its links with the Voices ABRSM Organisation.

 We believe that music should be experienced and enjoyed by all.
 As a result, all music activities are inclusive and appropriate for all children of any ability.